LvChengbin/jaunty/README.md

 ### J.Extension

-All of the `Extensions` should extend from `J.Extension` and there are some rules you have to follow while creating an extension.
+All of the `Extensions` should extend from `J.Extension` and there are some rules you have to conform to while creating an extension.

 ### Creating an Extension